 However, if you are creating a WordPress theme from scratch, you might need to find and add important WordPress tags and functionalities to your theme.

 You can find these tags and more detail about their uses on WordPress.org

-Each tag/function must be placed at the proper place in respective pages of your theme.
+Each tag/function must be placed at the proper place on the respective pages of your theme.
 This is why it is important that you have good knowledge of the code.
-If not, you can always consider hiring the help of a professional PSD to WordPress company.
+If not, you can always consider hiring the help of a professional PSD for a WordPress company.

 Now that you have made most of the changes you will need to launch your WordPress theme, you can start working on the functionality part.
 Add new pages, posts, images, content and whatever else you want in order to make your website more awesome and interesting for users.

 PSD to WordPress conversion, even though easy, is not everyone’s cup of tea.
-If you need help or want someone to do it, do not hesitate to hire PSD to WordPress services of a professional WordPress/PHP development company.
+If you need help or want someone to do it, do not hesitate to hire PSD for WordPress services from a professional WordPress/PHP development company.

-SAG IPL is a reputed web development company with 10+ years of experience in the development of WordPress themes and website.
-Do reach us to discuss your requirements.
+SAG IPL is a reputed web development company with 10+ years of experience in the development of WordPress themes and websites.